NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 So long as such cases are a rarity, the syntax should be adequate.

+<a name="disuniform"/>There is also the issue of non-uniformity in initialization.
+In order to use these initialization forms, you really need to know *what* you're initializing.

+For example, using `emplace` for an aggregate type like `std::array` will not look like `emplace` for a user-defined type like `std::vector`.
+While both would respond to uniform initialization syntax in the same way, `emplace` initialization cannot do so:

+	vector<array<int, 2>> va;
+	vector<vector<int>> vv;
+	va.emplace_back(1, 2); //Initializes the aggregate.
+	vv.emplace_back(initializer_list<int>{1, 2}); //Calls an initializer list constructor.

+The syntax for `va` cannot be used with `vv`, and vice-versa.

+Much like the prior issue, there's not much of a way around it.

 # A New Form of Initialization

 It is vital to understand that, by implementing *any* backwards-compatible form of fix for LWG 2089, we will be inventing a *new form* of initialization.
-It is a means of initializing objects which is a unique combination of initialization, reliant on other forms yet the collection is distinct from them.
+It is a means of initializing objects which is a unique set of initialization rules, reliant on other forms yet the collection is distinct from them.
 And we will be standardizing this initialization form, employing it throughout the standard library.

 By applying this new initialization form to all `emplace`-style APIs, users will need to be aware of its behavior.
-As Ville Voutilainen outlined in [N4462][ville], it is very important for users to be able to use this form of initialization as well.
+As Ville Voutilainen outlined in [N4462][ville], it is very important for users to be able to not merely understand this form of initialization, but to write it into their own APIs.
 When a user goes to implement their own `emplace`-style APIs, we want them to have the same behavior.

 ## Standard Library Function